-Faculty members serve as academic advisers and should approve all course schedules.
+Faculty members serve as academic advisors and should approve all course schedules.
 Students are assigned to faculty in their majors or pre-professional fields.
-Students who have not declared a major are assigned to the Academic Advising Center, where they will be assisted with advising until a major is chosen and an adviser assigned.
+Students who have not declared a major are assigned to the Academic Advising Center, where they will be assisted with advising until a major is chosen and an advisor assigned.
 Students may access their degree evaluation on Pipeline.

 Students may register for courses on a non-credit basis.
 No grade will be assigned.
 The fee for auditing a course is located in the current catalog.
 Students must have approval to add a class for audit.

 While attending Harding a student may not enroll at another institution at the same time without prior approval.
 Students should be familiar with the process of approval for concurrent enrollment and they should understand that classes may not transfer to Harding University when enrolled at another institution at the same time.
 To petition for approval, the student should submit a completed form to the registrar prior to enrolling in classes.
-The form is located on the student's Pipeline account.
+The Transfer Course Pre-Approval form is located in the Registrar Forms section of the student's Pipeline account.

 Drop/Add a class

 During the first five days of the fall and spring semesters, students may make changes to their schedules through their Pipeline account with no fee charged.
 After the first five days of the semester, students must submit a signed Drop Notice to the Registrar's Office to drop a class.
 A fee is charged (see “Special Fees” section).
 No class can be added following the close of registration (see registration) for any term.
 Students should review the catalog for dates for summer and parts of term classes.